 Dear Marvel, I would like to compliment you on TRANSFORMERS.
 I have two of them and they are terrific!
 Hats off to you! – Jeb Hoge, Tullahoma, TN

 Communicating with Jeb since he contacted me about the post, he recalled how excited he was to see his letter printed in issue 5 of the Transformers comic.
 The cover of issue 5 is so iconic now, I can’t think of a better issue to have your letter published in.

 Jeb was kind enough to do a quick interview with me about the Transformers comic book, his life since he wrote that letter and if he is still a Transformers fan today.

 Jeb: I was born in 1974, so that put me right in the target market when Transformers first came out.
 I’m not sure if I found the toys or the cartoon first, but I do remember having to go to a friend’s house to watch the cartoon.
 I also had the first four TF comic books, and then the fifth.
 I’d say Transformers were in my top three of all toys, along with Lego (naturally) and GI Joe.

 Youseph: Where did you get your Transformers comics from?

-Youseph: What was it like to see your letter printed in the back of the comic?
+Youseph: You found my website because I republished a letter you wrote to Marvel about the Transformers comic.
+What compelled you to write to them?
+What was it like to see your letter printed in the back of the comic?